-This is the first facility to cut and polish diamonds mined in the N.W.T. since 2009, when Tiffany and Co.'s Laurelton Diamonds and Arslanian Cutting Works both closed polishing plants on what was known as "diamond row" near the Yellowknife Airport.
+This is the first time diamonds mined in the N.W.T. were cut and polished on what was known as "diamond row" near the Yellowknife Airport since 2009, when Tiffany and Co.'s Laurelton Diamonds and Arslanian Cutting Works both closed polishing plants, according to the territory's Department of Industry, Tourism and Investment.
 These two closures cumulatively laid off more than 90 workers.

 Ten employees were expected to be initially stationed at the Almod Diamonds Yellowknife facility.
 The first wave of staff was expected to transfer to Yellowknife from the company's other operations, as it takes up to two years to train workers in diamond cutting and polishing.

-Yellowknife Crown of Light facility is the first factory to become operational under the territorial government's amended Diamond Policy Framework, and is the only diamond manufacturer currently approved for operation by the N.W.T. government, according to a spokesperson from the Department of Industry, Tourism and Investment.
+"Yellowknife's Crown of Light Facility was the first factory to become operational under the [government's] amended Diamond Policy Framework and is the only manufacturer currently operating under this new framework," said Drew Williams, a spokesperson from the territory's Department of Industry, Tourism and Investment, in an email.